mkawalec/monad-blog/posts/2016-04-30-barbed-wire.md

     printAlg (Add a b) = "(" ++ a ++ " + " ++ b ++ ")"
     printAlg (Mul a b) = a ++ " * " ++ b

-Wait, but it cannot be of any use, I can hear you say, we don't have any way of applying that function unwrapping strings into strings to our `fixedExpr`.
+Wait, but it cannot be of any use, I can hear you say.
+We do not have any way of applying that function unwrapping strings into strings to our `fixedExpr`.
 Fear not!